 Consequently, during the discussion that followed it was asked: What are the topological conditions of negotiations of cultural concepts?
 And how to relate the research of (policy) documents with participant observations in EU institutions, and with interviews conducted with their agents?
 Finally, the question was asked as to what distinguishes ‚heritage‘ from ‚culture‘In response, Bendix argued for heritage’s status as a product of processes of identity politics, which are elaborated with the help of cultural concepts.

-Monte Urgull in San Sebastian.
+Rathaus San Sebastian.
 European Capital of Culture 2016.
-Photo Fabian Stark
+Photo by Fabian Stark

-Rathaus San Sebastian.
+Monte Urgull in San Sebastian.
 European Capital of Culture 2016.
-Photo Fabian Stark
+Photo by Fabian Stark

 Fabian Stark studied European Ethnology at Humboldt University (M.A.), where he researched the logistics of migration, supply chain transparency and the economization of sustainablity.
 Rather than by his studies, his interests in dramaturgy and performance are mirrored by his leisure activities, which include running TONIC Magazin which covers issues like protest, gender, economic inequality, and migration.